 Honey is recommended for children over the age of one for the treatment of coughs.
 It is deemed as effective as dextromethorphan and more effective than diphenhydramine.2

 Honey may be useful for controlling side effects of radiation therapy or chemotherapy applied in cancer treatment.3

 1. Jull, Andrew B.; Cullum, Nicky; Dumville, Jo C.; Westby, Maggie J.; Deshpande, Sohan; Walker, Natalie (2015).
 "Honey as a topical treatment for wounds".
 Cochrane Database of Systematic Reviews.
 John Wiley & Sons, Ltd (3): CD005083. doi:10.1002/14651858.cd005083.pub4.

 2. Goldman, Ran D. (2014).
 "Honey for treatment of cough in children".
 Canadian Family Physician (Systematic review).
 60 (12): 1107–1110.
 PMC 4264806.
 PMID 25642485.

 3. Bardy J, Slevin NJ, Mais KL, Molassiotis A (2008).
 "A systematic review of honey uses and its potential value within oncology care".
 J Clin Nurs.
 17 (19): 2604–23. doi:10.1111/j.1365-2702.2008.02304.x.

-Honey are also eaten as food.
+Feng Mi is also eaten as food.
 It is used as an ingredient in dishes such as Honey-Butterscotch Candy or Salted Honey Pie.